 FAQs

-What is the primary purpose of encryption?
+What is the main use of encryption?

-What are some challenges associated with encryption?
+What are some of the problems with encryption?

-What are some future trends in encryption technology?
+What are the upcoming trends in encryption?